 “I found that bathing improved general psychological wellness radically,” Morris said in a statement.
 “There was a significant drop in feelings of pessimism about the future and increases in hedonic tone, the internal feeling of pleasurability, and I believe that the results could be even more impressive over a longer period of time.”

-So take your bath (maybe just don’t take one every day for two weeks) and enjoy the comforting benefits.
-Add in some Epsom salts to soothe your muscles, and maybe some bubbles.
+So take your bath (maybe just don’t take one every day) and enjoy the comforting benefits.
+Add in some Epsom salts to soothe your muscles, and perhaps some bubbles.
 If concerned about fragrance or irritation, I suggest looking for something formulated for children, as that is often more gentle than traditional bubble bath concoctions.

 Ok, but what about people who hate baths, or don’t have a bathtub?
-Don’t worry I’ve got suggestions for you too.
-For my shower-lovers, enhance the experience by using shower steamers or, as I mentioned earlier, eucalyptus to create a tranquil aroma.
+Don’t worry shower-lovers can experience ultimate relaxation too.
+Enhance the experience by using shower steamers or, as I mentioned earlier, eucalyptus to create a tranquil aroma.
 Light some candles to create a warm, calming glow (overhead fluorescent lights, no thank you).
 And then sprinkle in a few skincare steps that aren’t part of your usual routine.
-For instance, achieve that extra clean feeling with a sugar scrub.
-I like this rose one from The Little Market.
-In addition to leaving you with soft exfoliated skin, it also supports survivors of human trafficking.
+For instance, achieve that extra clean feeling with an invigorating body scrub.

-Up next, on eco-friendly personal care journey is facial skincare.
+Up next on our eco-friendly personal care journey is facial skincare.
 Post-bathing is the best time for it, as that is when our pores are open and ready to soak everything in.
 But before throwing on a random one, think about what your skin needs.
-After all, doing a face mask for the sake of doing a face mask is kind of a waste it isn’t even targeting your skin’s problem areas, right?
+After all, doing a face mask for the sake of doing a one is kind of a waste if it isn’t even targeting your skin’s problem areas, right?

 If your skin is dry, look for something hydrating.
 If acne is the issue, look for clay masks or something exfoliating to help clean out those pores.
 Now, I’m not a skincare expert, so I’ll stop there with my tips, but if you’d like to dissect your skin type more, here is a great article that could help you.

 What I can advise on, is how to select a more sustainable face mask.
 Try to avoid the single-use sheet masks, and instead opt for something you can get several uses out of.
-Also look for products that are packaged in glass as opposed to plastic.
 Face mask powders can be great options as well since they typically will last longer than pre-made clays or serums.
-The chlorophyll mask from Cocokind is one of my favorites, and Hive Brands also has a great selection including this rose clay mask that’s recommended for those with acne or oily skin.
+The chlorophyll mask from Cocokind is one of my favorites because you can mix it with other serums to customize it to you.

 Related: 8 Ways to Cope With Eco-Anxiety